Shumpei-research/dianote/10_fullmodel/index.md

 But it is also possible to use $\boldsymbol{a}_{0,N+1}$ as the input, and internally determine the necessary input forces, which allows you to just intuitively move the sticks.

+The inverse matrix does not exist in special cases, where $\sin \psi_i =0 ,\forall i$.
+This means the case where all diabolos are on a straight line, such as the moment when a single diabolo is ejected from the string.
+In this case, positive $a_0^\beta + a_{N+1}^\beta$ is not physically allowed as you cannnot stretch the string, thus the forces for such accelerations do not exist.
+Practically in the simulation, this issue can possibly be resolved by capping the input forces.

 ### 2-2 (Re-stating) Formula for Numerical Calculation